 - how to complain about a disciplinary or dismissal decision

-Further additional guidance to the expected conduct of the employees is the so called employment handbook.
-This is a common document which is to be present on the working place and to outline clearly some duties and rights that are shared by all workers, namely:
+Further additional guidance to the expected conduct of the employees is the so-called employment handbook.
+This is a common document which is to be present in the working place and to outline clearly some duties and rights that are shared by all workers, namely:

 - Equal Opportunities

 - Maternity and Parental Leave

 - Other areas where the employer wishes to detail particular office procedures